danaikorre/dsmanufacturing.github.io/content.md

 # Course Content

 The schedule is a guide and **subject to change**.
-Options courses and hand-on tutorials especially may be adapted to meet more closely the needs of participants.
+Optional courses and hand-on tutorials especially may be adapted to meet more closely the needs of participants.

-The course is expected to require a total __time investment of 12h / week__, roughly split into
+The course is expected to require a total __time investment of 10-15h / week__, roughly split into

 * 2h video material
 * 2h reading